 This microsite was created to explain UMSL’s current financial situation and the process to find a way forward.
 It also gives students, faculty, staff and the public an avenue for input.
-The site contains a section on frequently asked questions, access to supporting documents and a link to a suggestion box – which will provide the sender anonymity.
+The site contains a section on frequently asked questions and a link to a suggestion box – which will provide the sender anonymity.
 It also includes an archive of budget messages.

 Refer to this site regularly, as it will be updated often.
 Please access this site to participate in the process; your suggestions and support are important.